Black sand beaches are rare and special, and if you’re wondering where the best ones in the world are, then you’re definitely in the right place!

 Langkawi Island is the largest of some 100 islands in the Langkawi Archipelago, and it’s known for its lovely beaches.
 Most of them are beautiful white sand beaches, but there’s also Pantai Pasir Hitam – the island’s only black sand beach.

 It’s popularly known as the Black Sand Beach, but that name is a misnomer since this charming beach doesn’t feature true black sand.
 It’s more like the beach features white sand mixed with black dust, which makes it even more special.

-Perissa Beach in Santorini is one of the most beautiful black sand beaches in the world.
+Perissa Beach is one of the most beautiful black sand beaches in Santorini and in the world.
 The beach is situated at the base of Mesa Vouno, just some 13 kilometers southeast of Fira.

 The volcanic sand of this remarkable beach is one of the best-known attractions on the island, and Perissa Beach is often very busy.
 It has all the amenities you need for a relaxing day on the beach, from comfortable sun loungers to DJs and live entertainment.

 Piha Beach is located in New Zealand’s north island area, just some 45 minutes outside of Auckland city.
 The mesmerizing black sand beach is very popular with locals, and especially among those who enjoy surfing, thanks to the impressive waves.

 This is one of the best surfing beaches in New Zealand, and it’s suitable for surfers of all skill levels.
 However, it’s important to keep track of weather conditions – if the waves get too high and the current becomes too strong, it’s best to leave the surfing to the pros.